 - ¼ tsp turmeric powder or haldi

 - ¾ to 1 tsp red chili powder or smoked paprika (½ tsp for less spicy)

-- 1½ tsp garam masala powder (adjust to suit your taste)
+- 1 tsp garam masala (½ tsp more if needed, adjust to taste)

 - 1 bay leaf small or tej patta or curry leaves